gorgitko/analysis_of_gene_expression/README.md

 Other tools could be installed through your OS package manager or the `conda` tool (see E01 - Intro).
 The latter is recommended for bioinformatics tools, which are mainly used during RNA-seq exercises.

+## Solutions of assignments

+Due to educational purposes, those are held in a private repository and available upon request.

 ***

+# Overview of exercises

 ## [E01](https://gitcdn.link/repo/gorgitko/analysis_of_gene_expression/master/Exercises/E01-intro/intro.html) - Intro ([Rmd](Exercises/E01-intro/intro.Rmd)) - _Jiri Novotny_